Welcome to today's edition of the Rush 24-7 podcast.

 It was only a week ago that we were told Malaysian authorities and their experts knew exactly where the plane must have gone.

-Remember because of that ping.
+Remember, because of that ping.

-And they compared that with the uh um the astral plane configuration on the backside, and that told them where it went down four hours from Perth, Australia.
+And that told them where it went down four hours from Perth, Australia.

-And that's where now all of a sudden forget that.
+And that's where now all of a sudden, forget that.

-Well, wait a minute, what about the debris there?
+What about the debris there?

 Well, forget that, because we found a whole bunch more debris at the other place.